 - Complete the courses that are specified by the student's guidance committee including: - a.
 3 credits of Music 830 Research Methods and Materials in Music - b.
 6 credits of 800- or 900-level courses in musicology - three courses in music theory at the 800- or 900-level.
 Students with a master's degree from Michigan State University will be required to take only two courses. - d.
 6 credits of elective courses, exclusive of additional credits of Music 996 - Pass the written comprehensive examinations in musicology and music theory.
-Students become eligible to take the comprehensive examination in either of these areas during the semester in which they are completing the required course work in that area. - Complete the following requirements in lieu of 24 credits of Music 999, a doctoral dissertation, and a final oral examination in defense of the dissertation: - a.
-Complete 24 credits of Music 996. - b.
-Perform four public recitals that have been approved by a committee of faculty from the student's area.
+Students become eligible to take the comprehensive examination in either of these areas during the semester in which they are completing the required course work in that area. - Complete the following requirements in lieu of 24 credits of Music 999, a doctoral dissertation, and a final oral examination in defense of the dissertation: - Complete 24 credits of Music 996 Doctoral Recital Performance. - b.
+Perform four public recitals that have been approved in a pre-recital hearing by a committee of faculty from the student's area.
 Three of the recitals must be solo recitals, two of which must be presented within two consecutive semesters, excluding summers.
 The fourth recital must be a chamber music recital.
-A recording of each of the four recitals is required and must be submitted to the Office of the Associate Dean for Graduate Studies. - c.
+A recording of each of the four recitals must be submitted to the Office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree record. - c.
 Complete one of the following three options: - (1) Present a lecture-recital twice, first to the student's guidance committee as part of an oral examination and then to the public and submit a scholarly paper upon which the lecture-recital is based.
 In no case may the lecture-recital be presented publicly until it has been approved by the committee.
 The oral examination will be a defense of the lecture-recital and the paper.
 A recording of the lecture-recital is required and must be submitted to the Office of the Associate Dean for Graduate Studies. - (2) Present two lecture-recitals.
 Each lecture-recital must be presented twice, first to the student's guidance committee as part of an oral examination and then to the public.
-In no case may the lecture-recital be presented publicly until it has been approved by the committee.
+In no case may the lecture-recital be presented publicly until it has been ap-

+- proved by the committee.
 Each oral examination will be a defense of one of the lecture-recitals.
-A recording of each lecture-recital is required and must be submitted to the Office of the Associate Dean for Graduate Studies.

-(3) With the unanimous consent of the student's guidance committee, submit a scholarly paper of major scope, comparable to a traditional dissertation, and take a final oral examination based on the paper.
+A recording of each lecture-recital is required and must be submitted to the Office of the Associate Dean for Graduate Studies. - (3) With the unanimous consent of the student's guidance committee, submit a scholarly paper of major scope, comparable to a traditional dissertation, and take a final oral examination based on the paper.